sindresorhus/open/readme.md

 - Safer as it uses `spawn` instead of `exec`.
 - Fixes most of the open original `node-open` issues.
 - Includes the latest [`xdg-open` script](https://cgit.freedesktop.org/xdg/xdg-utils/commit/?id=c55122295c2a480fa721a9614f0e2d42b2949c18) for Linux.
-- Supports WSL paths to Windows apps under `/mnt/*`.
+- Supports WSL paths to Windows apps.

 ## Install